The Beer-Lambert Law and Spectrophotometric Analysis

 Fig. 4 Absorption spectra of Standards of known concentration

 Plotting absorbance value as a function of sample concentration produces the calibration curve and is shown below.
-This produces a straight line, therefore confirming the validity of the Beer-Lambert law for this range of sample concentrations.
-Performing a regression analysis on the data point yield the equation of the line and the correlation coefficient R2.
+This produces a straight line, therefore confirming the validity of the Beer-Lambert law for this range of concentrations.
+Performing a regression analysis on the data points yield the equation of the line and the correlation coefficient R2.
 The latter should be a number very close to one, 0.9989 in this case.

 Fig. 5 Calibration for KMnO4 standard solutions